rfresh2/ZenithProxy/docs/wiki/Commands.md

 ### database

-Configures the database module used for https://api.2b2t.vc
+Configures the database module used by https://api.2b2t.vc

-This is disabled by default.
-No ZenithProxy users contribute or collect data, this is purely for use with my own accounts.
+This is disabled by default - no ZenithProxy users contribute or collect data

 **Aliases:** `db`